martysama0134/how-to-general/freebsd-tips/how-to-analyze-a-core-dump.md

 The instruction `bt full` returns the full backtrace, instead of doing just `bt`.

 On updated fbsd versions, the gnutarget may be `i386-portbld-freebsd10.1` instead of `i386-marcel-freebsd`.

+Important: the executable must be the original one; recompiled executables will give mismatched results.